GeekHunter-Brasil/hello-world/frontend-styleguide/README.md

 ### 👉 Avoid using `&&` on conditional renders

-It's a common practice to use `&&` to conditionally renders things inside React components.
-The inadverted use of this pattern can lead to some unexpected errors [already caught in our application](https://github.com/GeekHunter-Brasil/geekhunter-frontend/pull/752#discussion_r874185216).
+It's a common practice to use `&&` to conditionally renders elements inside React components.
+The inadverted use of this pattern can lead to some unexpected errors.

 It's a great idea to use ternary operators instead.
 For further reference, you can check [this article by Kent C. Dodds](https://kentcdodds.com/blog/use-ternaries-rather-than-and-and-in-jsx)